 The problems in the H & S editorial begin with its title.
 The title says that “Men” should help women lead.
 Not “leading” or “powerful” men.
 Just men.
 So, OK, I’m a man.
 What should I do?
 Well, according to H & S, I should start by taking “the ‘no manel’ pledge.”
 I did not know what that was.
 Judging from the top results in a Google search, it seems to have been something H & S invented.
 They did not explain it, beyond a vague statement that its purpose was “so more women have a chance to share their ideas.”
 This left me at a loss.
 I mean, there’s a whole Internet, waiting for you.
 If you want to share your ideas, start a blog.

 To elaborate, H & S said, “If Justin Trudeau and Emmanuel Macron can staff half their cabinet positions with women, men and the institutions they run can refuse panels and other public opportunities that have no women.”
-OK: next time I am staffing cabinet positions, I will try to remember this advice.
-Likewise for their next tip: “Second, please mentor and, more importantly, sponsor junior women if you don’t already.”
+Point well taken.
+Next time I am staffing cabinet positions, I will try to remember this advice.
+Likewise for their follow-up suggestion: “Second, please mentor and, more importantly, sponsor junior women if you don’t already.”
 I did try that once — I married a much younger woman, I mentored her for years, her career matured, and she left me.
 But, fair enough.
 If I happen to find another young woman who wants to be mentored by me, I’ll consider giving it another go.

 Seriously, the H & S article was ridiculous.
 Like many American men, I struggle just to get by.
 I don’t think these two highly educated, powerful women were so stupid as to think that men like me had anything to do with “whiskey night at the cigar lounge in the golf club,” “rotating the location of [our] after-work outings,” or choosing which employees will be given “challenging and time-intensive assignments.”
 To the contrary, it was as if they wanted to flaunt their elite status — to look right through men like me, not even seeing us.